 Finland has a high cost of living and students themselves need to finance their housing, food and other living expenses.

-• However, cost of living in Finland is high and the sum required might not be enough to cover housing, food, travel etc.
+• Cost of living in Finland is high and the sum required might not be enough to cover housing, food, travel etc. Plan for a buffer for unexpected expenses.

 • For examples of common food costs, visit the infoFinland web page.